facebook/hermes/doc/intl.md

 One standard internationalization implementation strategy followed by other engines, is to bundle a library and data (typically [icu](http://site.icu-project.org/)) along with the application package.
 This guarantees deterministic functionality at the cost of applications package bloat.
 We decided to consume the Android platform libraries and data for space efficiency, but at the cost of some variance in behaviour across  Android platforms.

-Android platform internationalization libraries have been based on [ICU4j project](https://unicode-org.github.io/icu-docs/#/icu4j).
-Version of ICU4j and the backing [CLDR data](http://cldr.unicode.org/) varies across Android platform versions.
-Also, the ICU APIs were never exposed directly, but only through wrappers and aliases.
-This results in significant variance in internationalization API surface and data across platform versions.

 # ECMA-402 Compliance

 ## Supported